MohamedKhedr700/core-request/README.md

 trait WithUserCommonRules
 {
     /**
-     * Get the common rules for the user.
+     * Get the common rules for the request.
      */
     public function commonRules(): array
     {